Book to Screen

 Wedding Dress Shopping

-The wedding dress shopping scene Belly shares with Taylor and her mom is much more extensive in the show than the minor mention it gets in the book.
-Hunting for a gown in a prom dress shop also adds to the financial strain surrounding a wedding for college kids.
+The wedding dress shopping scene Belly shared with Taylor and her mom was much more extensive in the show than the minor mention it got in the book.
+Hunting for a gown in a prom dress shop also added to the financial strain surrounding a wedding for college kids.

 Jeremiah Admits He Doesn't Want Belly to Go to Paris